November 1-5, 2021

 LGBTQ+ students, how can people at your school in your community be in solidarity with you?
 How are you showing solidarity with others?
 These are great GSA conversation starters!
 Share on social media using #SolidarityWeek, and snap a selfie with our #InSolidarityWith sign!

 Recognizing our own privilege(s) is important to solidarity work because recognizing our privilege(s) acknowledges that they exist!
 Then we can enter collective actions in mindfulness and uplift the most marginalized voices and elevate their leadership.
 Check out GLSEN’s student resources on allyship and solidarity.
-If you’re an educator check out our actions we've listed specifically for educators looking to be allies to LGBTQ students and all their intersecting identities.
-Learn about Solidarity Week by checking out our webinar here.
+If you’re an educator check out the actions we've listed specifically for educators looking to be allies to LGBTQ students and all their intersecting identities.

 GLSEN is here to support your week of action.
 Email us at firstname.lastname@example.org with questions and we will do our best to get back to you as quickly as possible.
 Don’t forget to register for Solidarity Week!
 You will get first invitations to webinars, emails, and other material to use as resources.